codnect/procyon/README.md

 }
 ```

-A simple controller will looks like the following below.
+An example controller will look like the following.
 It might change based on your needs.

 ```go
 type HelloWorldController struct {